tjbrailey/Website/content/music.md

 **Jihadists of North Africa and the Sahel**: Alexander Thurston: Another example of excellent social science research.
 Predominantly qualitative, but supported by an array of evidence, Thurston's work on clandestine movements in Northern Africa is a great read.

 **The Art of Not Being Governed**: James C. Scott: Scott addresses "stateless" peoples and their tactics to avoid integration into the state.
 Why do certain groups wish to remain stateless?
-Is it anarchy and barbarism?
-Perhaps, but maybe it is more about
+Is it because these people are inherently anarchistic and barbarous?
+Perhaps, but it is also about the preservation of culture and identity.

 **Passing**: Nella Larsen: Tragic and, like much of the literature I have been consuming recently, shockingly applicable to current affairs.

 **Regarding the Pain of Others**: Susan Sontag: While Sontag discusses war photography from a moral, ethical, and feminist perspective, I think her most profound discussion is on our collective memory of horrific events.

-**Essays in Idleness**: Yoshida Kenkō: Beautifully written and serving as a unique window into medieval Japan, Essays in Idleness is slightly let down by some of Kenkō's musings, particularly about women, which are grotesquely outmoded.
+**Essays in Idleness**: Yoshida Kenkō: Beautifully written and serving as a unique window into medieval Japan, Essays in Idleness is let down by some of Kenkō's musings, particularly about women, which are grotesquely outmoded.

 **The Wretched of the Earth**: Frantz Fanon: Fanon's discussion of the impacts of colonialism and imperialism on collective mental health are both ahead of their time and upsettingly prescient of current affairs.
 This was my foray into Fanon's work, and I have been hooked ever since.